civicrm/civicrm-setup/docs/getting-started.md

 ...
 ```

-Notice that the `level` indicates whether the requirement is satisfactory or problematic.
+Notice that the `level` indicates whether the importance of the message.
 The levels are:

 * `info`: The requirement is met.
+The message is just informational.
 Installation may proceed.
 * `warning`: The requirement is partially met.
 Installation may proceed, but there is some limitation or risk.
 * `error`: The requirement is not met.
 Installation cannot proceed.